Accessing public folder data through Microsoft SharePoint can be troublesome, and one of the biggest problems is

 Copy the following code into Notepad and save it using the filename pf.htm.
 I also recommend saving the file in your SharePoint site's working folder.
 Alternately, you can save the page to your OWA site.
 However, because OWA 2007 uses SSL encryption, you'll receive error messages when the page is accessed and the Outlook data will be treated as an insecure item.

-Here is the modified code that you will
+Here is the modified code that you will need to access public folder data:

 <param name="Namespace" value="MAPI">